-The San Diego County Regional Airport Authority’s Sustainability Management Plan is our framework for advancing and measuring our environmental sustainability progress.
-The developing plan is comprised of seven overarching elements including the areas of water stewardship, strategic energy, carbon neutrality, clean transportation, zero waste, climate resilience, and biodiversity.
+The San Diego County Regional Airport Authority’s Sustainability Management Program is our framework for advancing and measuring our environmental sustainability progress.
+The Program comprises seven individual plans including water stewardship, strategic energy, carbon neutrality, clean transportation, zero waste, climate resilience, and biodiversity.
 The Authority sets goals and stand-alone strategies that we aim to achieve by 2035 in each of these programmatic areas.

 For more information or to offer feedback on our sustainability management planning, please contact us at 619.400.2782 or firstname.lastname@example.org.

 Supporting plans to achieve our goals include our:

 ||Establishes the Authority’s vision for the stewardship of water resources and provides a framework for rethinking how we manage our water resources while we prepare to accommodate passenger growth, new airport developments, and a changing climate.
 Specifically, the plan addresses issues of water conservation, water quality, and flood-risk considerations.

 The Water Stewardship Plan can be found here.

 ||Establishes the Authority’s approach in the provision of cost-effective, energy resilience strategies that are environmentally responsible and fully aligned with airport operations and development.
 It addresses key issues of energy efficiency and conservation including on-site energy generation and storage, enhanced monitoring of key energy metrics, and mechanisms through which to actively engage the broad spectrum of airport stakeholders.

 The Strategic Energy Plan can be found here.

 ||Establishes the Authority’s strategy for managing air quality and greenhouse gas (GHG) emissions over which the Authority has control and provides a framework for the airport to achieve carbon neutrality under the ACI Airport Carbon Accreditation program.